Some contributions to presheaf model theory: Categories of interest and directed colimits

 \section{Categories of interest and directed colimits}

 12pt

 Now we define the categories of our principal interest.

 \begin{definition} (Categories of interest) Let $L$ be a first order language with equality over $\Omega$ and $T$ an $L$-theory.
-Obejcts in our categories of interest are pairs $(A,M)$, taking one of three forms. \begin{eqn}
+Obejcts in our categories of interest are pairs $(A,M)$, taking one of four forms. \begin{eqn}

 \end{eqn}

 We equip each of these collections of objects with the six collections of morphisms given in Definition (\ref{morphism_notions}).

 That is, $(A,M) \xlongrightarrow{f} (B,N)$ is a morphism if $f$ is \begin{itmz} \item a presheaf morphism from $M$ to $N$, \item presheaf monomorphism, \item an $L$-morphism, \item a weak $L$-monomorphism \item an $L$-monomorphism, \item an elementary $L$-monomorphism. \end{itmz} respectively.